-- 5. No student activities fees may be used for the purchase of alcohol. - 6.
+- 9. No student activities fees may be used for the purchase of alcohol.
+Any student group wishing to sponsor an event either on or off campus where alcohol is available must first be approved by the Associate Vice President for Campus Life or Designee. - 10.
 Any marketing, advertising, and promotion of alcohol on campus is prohibited.
 No publicity distributed or posted about special events on or off campus shall indicate the availability of alcohol except to indicate legal age requirements for admission.
-Servers at such on-campus events shall have been trained in appropriate responsible hospitality practices (e.g., TIPS, TAMS). - 7.
+Servers at such on-campus events shall have been trained in appropriate responsible hospitality practices (e.g., TIPS, TAMS). - 11.
 Deliveries of alcohol to the campus may not be made by liquor stores or distributors unless specifically authorized.
-All deliveries to residence halls are prohibited. - 8.
-Carrying or transporting open containers of alcohol is prohibited. - 9.
-Disorderly conduct resulting from the misuse of alcohol is unacceptable and will be considered a serious violation of the Code of Conduct..
+All deliveries to residence halls are prohibited. - 12.
+Carrying or transporting open containers of alcohol is prohibited. - 13.
+Disorderly conduct resulting from the misuse of alcohol is unacceptable and will be considered a serious violation of the Student Code of Conduct.